 CCPA Section 1798.140(o)(1)(A-K) is a very granular definition of personal information compared to the GDPR Art 4(1) definition of Personal Data.
 CCPA gives examples such as “real name, alias, postal address, unique personal identifier, online identifier Internet Protocol address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers.” but also goes on to explicitly state a number of other items such as “Commercial information, including records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies” and “Internet or other electronic network activity information, including, but not limited to, browsing history, search history, and information regarding a consumer’s interaction with an Internet Web site, application, or advertisement.” and “Inferences drawn from any of the information identified in this subdivision to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, preferences, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.”
 GDPR is not so clear.
 Could CCPA set a precedent where there is ambiguity over what does and doesn’t constitute personal data?
 I’m not sure but if people are in doubt, it may serve as a good reference point.

 Californian’s will now get new rights which mirror some of those in GDPR.
-Californians will now get a right to a right of disclosure (i.e. They can now make a Data Subject Access Request); a right to Deletion (similar to the GDPR right to be forgotten), a right to data portability and opt-out right concerning the sale of their personal information to a third party.
+Californians will now get a right to a right of disclosure (i.e. They can now make a Data Subject Access Request or DSAR); a right to Deletion (similar to the GDPR right to be forgotten), a right to data portability and opt-out right concerning the sale of their personal information to a third party.
 Californian businesses are also prohibited by the CCPA from discriminating against customers who choose to exercise their CCPA rights.

 “Few People Covered, Very Few Organisations Covered”